se-edu/se-book/codeQuality/maximiseReadability/intermediate/outcomes.md

-* <span id="outcome-explain">:trophy: Can follow intermediate guidelines for improving readability :two:</span>
+:trophy: Can follow intermediate guidelines for improving readability :two: